 Professor of Biomedical Engineering

 Professor Tatiana Segura received her BS degree in Bioengineering from the University of California Berkeley and her doctorate in Chemical Engineering from Northwestern University.
 Her graduate work in designing and understanding non-viral gene delivery from hydrogel scaffolds was supervised by Prof. Lonnie Shea.
 She pursued post-doctoral training at the Swiss Federal Institute of Technology, Lausanne under the guidance of Prof. Jeffrey Hubbell, where her focus was self-assembled polymer systems for gene and drug delivery.
 Professor Segura's Laboratory studies the use of materials for minimally invasive in situ tissue repair.
-On this topic, she has published over 60 peered reviewed publications.
+On this topic, she has published 113 peered reviewed publications to date.
 She has been recognized with the Outstanding Young Investigator Award from the American Society of Gene and Cell Therapy, the American Heart Association National Scientist Development Grant, and the CAREER award from National Science Foundation.
 She was Elected to the College of Fellows at the American Institute for Medical and Biological Engineers (AIMBE) in 2017.
 She spent the first 11 years of her career at UCLA department of Chemical and Biomolecular Engineering and has recently relocated to Duke University, where she holds appointments in Biomedical Engineering, Neurology and Dermatology.

 Appointments and Affiliations